 Playa Del Coco is a popular beach town located on Costa Rica’s northern coast.
 If you are coming across the border from Nicaragua, the beach is only a few hours away by bus.

 Playa Del Coco has really exploded with development over the last decade.
 A stopover here is fun, but I would not recommend staying more than a day or two.
-There is a fun nightlife scene and some great scuba diving opportunities off the coast.
+There is a fun nightlife scene and great scuba diving off the coast.

 Playa Del Coco is notorious for a large number of sex workers operating here.
 If a “local” girl is flirting with you just a little too hard at the bar, then you know why.
 Something to be aware of is that I have heard a number of the sex workers in Playa Del Coco are minors (under 18).